kiali/kiali.io/content/en/docs/Configuration/debugging-kiali.md

 Kiali provides the ability to emit debugging traces to the [distributed tracing](/docs/configuration/p8s-jaeger-grafana/tracing) platform, Jaeger or Grafana Tempo.

 {{% alert color="warning" %}}
-In the next release, the feature of Kiali emitting tracing data into Jaeger **will be deprecated**.
+From Kiali 1.79, the feature of Kiali emitting tracing data into Jaeger **has been removed**.
 {{% /alert %}}

 The traces can be sent in HTTP, HTTPS or gRPC protocol.
 This is specific for the collector type _otel_ - Jaeger traces are sent by http.
 It is also possible to use TLS.
 When _tls_enabled_ is set to true, one of the options _skip_verify_ or _ca_name_ should be specified.